 What is validity in research?

-Validity is how researchers talk about the extent that results represent reality.
-Research methods, quantitative or qualitative, are methods of studying real phenomenon – validity refers to how much of that phenomenon they measure vs. how much “noise,” or unrelated information, is captured by the results.
+Validity is how researchers talk about the extent to which results represent reality.
+Research methods, quantitative or qualitative, are methods of studying real phenomenon – validity refers to how much of that phenomenon they measure vs. how much "noise," or unrelated information, is captured by the results.

 Validity and reliability make the difference between "good" and "bad" research reports.
 Quality research depends on a commitment to testing and increasing the validity as well as the reliability of your research results.

-Any research worth its weight is concerned with whether what is being measured is what is intended to be measured and considers the ways in which observations are influenced by the circumstances in which they are made.
+Any research worth its weight is concerned with whether what is being measured is what is intended to be measured and considers how observations are influenced by the circumstances in which they are made.

 The basis of how our conclusions are made plays an important role in addressing the broader substantive issues of any given study.